Yuvraj Singh: Return to form

-On India's tour of the West Indies, Yuvraj hit two fifties in the ODI series.
-In the second ODI at Kingston, with India needing two runs to win with one wicket in hand and three balls to spare, Yuvraj was bowled by Dwayne Bravo for 93.
+On India's tour of the West Indies, Singh hit two fifties in the ODI series.
+In the second ODI at Kingston, with India needing two runs to win with one wicket in hand and three balls to spare, Singh was bowled by Dwayne Bravo for 93.
 India went on to lose the series 4–1.
 His poor run of form in Tests continued, with him scoring 104 runs from four matches at an average of 17.33 and a top-score of 39.
-In September 2006, Yuvraj was dropped from the playing eleven during the 2006-07 DLF Cup in Kuala Lumpur after he registered two consecutive ducks against Australia and West Indies.
+In September 2006, Singh was dropped from the playing eleven during the 2006-07 DLF Cup in Kuala Lumpur after he registered two consecutive ducks against Australia and West Indies.
 He played in two group matches of the 2006 ICC Champions Trophy held in India in October. and scored 27* against England and 27 against West Indies.
-During a training session before India's final group fixture against Australia, Yuvraj suffered a ligament injury in his left knee.
+During a training session before India's final group fixture against Australia, Singh suffered a ligament injury in his left knee.
 Dinesh Mongia replaced him for the match which India lost to crash out of the tournament.
-In November, Indian team physio Andrew Leipus suggested that Yuvraj was unlikely to recover from the injury before the start of the World Cup in March 2007.
+In November, Indian team physio Andrew Leipus suggested that Singh was unlikely to recover from the injury before the start of the World Cup in March 2007.

-Yuvraj was not named in any of the Indian squads that toured South Africa in late 2006.
+Singh was not named in any of the Indian squads that toured South Africa in late 2006.
 In January 2007, less than two months before the World Cup, he made a comeback from injury for the last two matches of the four-match ODI series against West Indies, but did not make much of an impact in either game.
-Despite concerns over his fitness, Yuvraj was selected in the 15-man Indian squad for the 2007 Cricket World Cup, with chief selector Dilip Vengsarkar confirming that Yuvraj was fit.
+Despite concerns over his fitness, Singh was selected in the 15-man Indian squad for the 2007 Cricket World Cup, with chief selector Dilip Vengsarkar confirming that Singh was fit.
 He featured in the last two matches of the four-ODI series against Sri Lanka in February 2007, and struck an unbeaten 83-ball 95 in the deciding final game at Visakhapatnam.
 India won the match by seven wickets and the series 2–1.

-Yuvraj made 47 in India's first match of the World Cup, a shock defeat to Bangladesh.
+Singh made 47 in India's first match of the World Cup, a shock defeat to Bangladesh.
 In India's next group match at Port-of-Spain against World Cup debutants Bermuda, he hit 83 off 46 balls to help India post a total of 413/5, the highest total in World Cup history at the time.
 After their emphatic against Bermuda, India were left with a must-win final group fixture against Sri Lanka.
-Chasing 255 to win the match, Yuvraj was run out for 6, as India were bowled out for 185 and made an early exit from the World Cup.
+Chasing 255 to win the match, Singh was run out for 6, as India were bowled out for 185 and made an early exit from the World Cup.